FilOzone/filecoin-services-payments/README.md

 ## Key Concepts

 - **Account**: Represents a user's token balance and locked funds
-- **Rail**: A payment channel between a client and recipient with configurable terms
+- **Rail**: A payment channel between a payer and recipient with configurable terms
 - **Validator**: An optional contract that acts as a trusted "arbitrator".
 It can:
   - Validate and modify payment amounts during settlement.
   - Veto a rail termination attempt from any party by reverting the `railTerminated` callback.
   - Decide the final financial outcome (the total payout) of a rail that has been successfully terminated.
-- **Operator**: An authorized third party who can manage rails on behalf of clients
+- **Operator**: An authorized third party who can manage rails on behalf of payers

 ### Account

 Tracks the funds, lockup, obligations, etc. associated with a single “owner” (where the owner is a smart contract or a wallet).
-Accounts can be both *clients* and *service providers* but we’ll often talk about them as if they were separate types.
+Accounts can be both *payers* and *payees* but we’ll often talk about them as if they were separate types.

-- **Client —** An account that *pays* a service provider (also referred to as the *payer*)
+- **Payer —** An account that *pays* a payee (this may be for a service, in which case we may refer to the Payer as the *Client*)
-- **Service Provider** — An account managed by the provider of some service which receives payment from a client (also referred to as the *payee*).
+- **Payee** — An account which receives payment from a payer (this may be for a service, in which case we may refer to the Payee as the *Service Provider*).

 ### Rail

-A rail along which payments flow from a client to a service provider.
-Rails track lockup, maximum payment rates, and obligations between a client and a servive provider.
-Client ↔ Service Provider pairs can have multiple payment rails between them but they can also reuse the same rail across multiple deals.
+A rail along which payments flow from a payer to a payee.
+Rails track lockup, maximum payment rates, and obligations between a payer and a servive provider.
+Payer ↔ Payee pairs can have multiple payment rails between them but they can also reuse the same rail across multiple deals.
 Importantly, rails:
-- Specify the maximum rate at which the client will pay the service provider, the actual amount paid for any given period is subject to validation by the **validator** described below.
+- Specify the maximum rate at which the payer will pay the payee, the actual amount paid for any given period is subject to validation by the **validator** described below.
 - Define the required funding commitment for future payments through the **lockup period**.
-While the contract cannot force a client to deposit funds from their external wallet, it strictly enforces lockups on all funds held within their contract account.
-It prevents clients from withdrawing locked funds and blocks operator actions that would increase a client's lockup obligation beyond their available balance.
-This system provides a reliable way for service providers to verify a client's funding commitment for the agreed-upon period.
+While the contract cannot force a payer to deposit funds from their external wallet, it strictly enforces lockups on all funds held within their contract account.
+It prevents payers from withdrawing locked funds and blocks operator actions that would increase a payer's lockup obligation beyond their available balance.
+This system provides a reliable way for payees to verify a payer's funding commitment for the agreed-upon period.

 ### Validator